hardikc07/ww_assignment/README.md

 # ww_assignment
 Online assignment for ww 2 problems and 1 automation

+If none of this methos works check out this repo into IntelliJ IDE and run
+- generateRandomNo.java file
+- readFile.java file

 1st Problem : Generate 500 random numbers and create a method to print the nth smallest number in a programming language of your choice.

 1. Checkout the repo and go to the folder  ..\Java_Program\out\artifacts\randomNo